 So why would this be the case?

-Well, one reason can be the incentives of the IT decision makers.
+Well, one reason can be the incentives of the IT decision-makers.
 In the article To Whom Does Your IT Department Owe Its Allegiance, I question SAP shops that seem to select SAP no matter the actual outcomes.
-The reasons for this are often that the people in these IT shops see SAP as their primary skill, which includes managing SAP implementations.
-This means that these IT decision makers need to continue to oversee SAP projects to continue to develop their careers.
+The reasons for this are that the people in these IT shops see SAP as their primary skill, including managing SAP implementations.
+This means that these IT decision-makers need to continue to oversee SAP projects to continue to develop their careers.

 Why Choose HANA?

-This is why the two most likely reasons why HANA would be selected is that:
+This is why the two most likely reasons why HANA would be selected is:

-- The buyer believes the exaggerations of HANA, which are covered in the article When Articles Exaggerate the Benefits of HANA.
+- The buyer believes HANA exaggerates, which are covered in the article When Articles Exaggerate the Benefits of HANA.

-There is not a single reason to change from Oracle or whatever else the client is using to jump to HANA.
+There is no single reason to change from Oracle or whatever else the client is using to jump to HANA.
 Furthermore, HANA has indirect access concerns and data lock-in that other databases do not have.
 HANA is expensive in both license cost and implementation cost.
-Companies that primarily put in HANA have IT departments that are remotely controlled by SAP or were tricked into purchasing the database by performance promises that it is now clear never had any basis.
+Companies that primarily put in HANA have IT departments remotely controlled by SAP or were tricked into purchasing the database by performance promises that it is now clear never had any basis.

 I cover this in the following article, What is the Actual Performance of HANA?.